kerl/kerl/README.md

 #### `KERL_CHECK_BUILD_PACKAGES`

 Default: yes (Enabled)
-Kerl will try to probe your Linux distro for build-required packages logging where the probes fail.
+`kerl` will try to probe your Linux distro for build-required packages logging where the probes fail.
 You can turn off this behaviour by setting the environment variable to something other than "yes".